Cognitive behavioral therapy is a type of talk therapy that focuses on the connection between people’s thoughts, feelings, and behaviors.

 CBT can help people with substance use disorders identify harmful behavior patterns, find motivation for change, and develop healthier coping skills.
 Learning to recognize cognitive and environmental triggers may also help people avoid relapse after treatment.

 CBT is a short-term therapy, with most people requiring 5-20 sessions to effectively manage their symptoms or concerns.
 Throughout the process, you’ll work with your therapist to set goals, challenge negative thought patterns, and develop coping skills.
+Sessions often involve discussing current challenges, reviewing patterns in your thoughts and behaviors, and learning practical CBT exercises you can use in everyday life.

 1. Initial assessment and goal setting

 Similar to most types of talk therapy, the first CBT session is an opportunity to introduce yourself to your therapist and learn more about their therapeutic approach.
 You’ll review your personal and family health histories, as well as any symptoms, emotions, or feelings that brought you to therapy.
+You may also talk about current stressors, work or school challenges, and situations in which your thoughts or emotions feel overwhelming.

 You might even ask your therapist questions, like:

-- How long have you been practicing CBT?
+How long have you been practicing CBT?

-- Do you have experience treating other people with similar concerns?
+Do you have experience treating other people with similar concerns?

-- How will I know if the CBT is working?
+How will I know if the CBT is working?

 The first session is also an opportunity to set treatment goals.
-CBT goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
+CBT goals should be specific, measurable, achievable, relevant, and time-bound (S.M.A.R.T.).
 They should also be focused on your unique needs and desired outcomes.

 2. Identify and challenge negative thought patterns

 During CBT sessions, you’ll learn to identify unhelpful or self-defeating thoughts so you can replace them with more encouraging ones.
 Once you create a treatment goal, you’ll work with your therapist to challenge cognitive distortions, like black-and-white thinking, that may impact your success.
+You might explore recent situations that triggered stress, anxiety, or self-doubt and examine how your thoughts influenced your emotional reactions and behaviors.

 For example, instead of saying “I’ll never get a promotion,” you might replace the thought with “I didn’t get a promotion when I applied two years ago, but this is a different role with a different company.
 I’ve had time to grow my skill set and I’m now better prepared for additional responsibilities.”